jenswegar/kstadt-stack/README.md

 - ruuvi-collector.properties
 - ruuvi-names.properties

-based on the example files and fill them out with your own values. (see RuuviCollector project for help on these files)
+based on the example files and fill them out with your own values. (see RuuviCollector project for help on these files).
+One suggestion is to set the whitelist filter to allow only the mac-addresses of the tags.

 Run the stack
 ```